 We are doing this by investing in our platform to ensure we deliver the best quality machine translation engines, and smart workflow options that utilize automated quality estimation tools to convert that quality into beneficial outcomes in terms of cost and risk for our customers.

-Want to learn more about how we're revolutionizing the translation industry by offering human-quality translations for up to 60% less?
-Join us June 13th for AdaptiveCon, our webinar on the future of translation in light of AI.
-Register now!Last updated on May 26, 2023
+Want to learn more about how we’re revolutionizing the translation industry by offering human-quality translations for up to 60% less?
+Download our recent webinar on website translation in light of AI for free!
+You can find it here.Last updated on May 26, 2023